A Collection of Code Snippets in as Many Programming Languages as Possible

 The Output will be the Cost of the Shortest Path from Source to Destination.

 Every project in the Sample Programs repo should be tested.
 In this section, we specify the set of tests specific to Dijkstra.
-To keep things simple, we split up testing into two subsets: valid and invalid.
-Valid tests refer to tests that occur under correct input conditions.
-Invalid tests refer to tests that occur on bad input (e.g., letters instead of numbers).
+In order to keep things simple, we split up the testing as follows:

 Description | Matrix | Source | Destination | Output |